-- 1. Project Report will contain a cover page, certificate signed by student and supervisor, table of contents, introduction, Objective, Literature review, methodology, results and discussions conclusion, and references. - The paper size to be used should be A-4 size. - The font size should be 12 with Times New Roman. - The text of the dissertation may be typed in 1.5 (one and a half) space. - The print out of the dissertation shall be done on both sides of the paper (instead of single side printing) - The total no. of written pages should be between 40 to 60 for dissertation. - 2.
+1. Dissertation will contain a cover page, certificate signed by student and supervisor, table of contents, introduction, Objective, Literature review, methodology, results and discussions conclusion, and references.

+- The paper size to be used should be A-4 size. - The font size should be 12 with Times New Roman. - The text of the dissertation may be typed in 1.5 (one and a half) space. - The print out of the dissertation shall be done on both sides of the paper (instead of single side printing) - The total no. of written pages should be between 40 to 60 for dissertation. - 2.
 The candidate shall be required to submit two soft bound copies of dissertation along with a CD in the department as per the date announced. - 3.
-Project Report will be evaluated internally by the supervisor allotted to the student during the Semester. - 4.
-The candidate will defend her/his project work through presentation before the External examiner at the end of semester and will be awarded marks. - 5.
-In case, a student is not able to score passing marks in the project work exam, he/she will have to resubmit her/his project work after making all corrections/improvements &the project work shall be evaluated as above.
+Dissertation will be evaluated internally by the supervisor allotted to the student during the Semester. - 4.
+The candidate will defend her/his dissertation/project work through presentation before the External examiner at the end of semester and will be awarded marks. - 5.
+In case, a student is not able to score passing marks in the dissertation exam, he/she will have to resubmit her/his dissertation after making all corrections/improvements & this dissertation shall be evaluated as above.
 The candidate is required to submit the corrected copy of the dissertation in hardbound within two weeks after the viva -voce.